 A multiple-family dwelling is any residential structure designed to house more than one household separately.
 Six common types include duplexes, which are two separate units within one building, often side-by-side or stacked.
 Triplexes and fourplexes contain three and four units, respectively.
 Townhouses, or row houses, are multi-floor units that share side walls.
 Apartment buildings are larger structures with many units, typically accessed from interior corridors.
 Finally, condominiums refer to a form of ownership where individuals own their units within a multi-unit property, which can physically resemble apartments or townhouses.
 Each type offers different density, ownership structures, and design considerations for developers and residents.

 Multifamily housing structures are categorized by their design and unit configuration.
 The four primary types include apartment buildings, which are multi-story structures with centralized entrances and shared amenities.
 Townhouses are attached units spread over multiple floors, often with private entrances.
-Condominiums refer to individually owned units within a larger building or complex, sharing common areas.
+Condominiums are similar to apartments but involve individual ownership of units within a shared building.
 Finally, duplexes, triplexes, or fourplexes are small-scale buildings containing two to four separate units, typically with a more residential feel.
-Each type offers different benefits in terms of privacy, ownership models, and community living, catering to diverse housing needs and preferences in urban and suburban settings.
+Each type has distinct considerations for construction, zoning, and management, influencing factors like density, privacy, and community living dynamics in urban and suburban planning.